MITgcm/MITgcm/doc/outp_pkgs/outp_pkgs.rst

 Using pkg/diagnostics for adjoint variables
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-1. Define the following flag in :filelink:`DIAG_OPTIONS.h <pkg/diagnostics/DIAG_OPTIONS.h>`
+1. Make sure the following flag is defined in either :filelink:`AUTODIFF_OPTIONS.h <pkg/autodiff/AUTODIFF_OPTIONS.h>` or `ECCO_CPPOPTIONS.h` if that is being used.

 ::

-    #define DIAGNOSTICS_ADJ_OUTPUT
+    #define ALLOW_AUTODIFF_MONITOR

 2. Be sure to increase `numlists` and `numDiags` appropriately in :filelink:`DIAGNOSTICS_SIZE.h <pkg/diagnostics/DIAGNOSTICS_SIZE.h>`.
    Safe values are e.g. 10-20 and 500-1000 respectively.

 3. Specify desired variables in ``data.diagnostics``
-   as any other variable, as in the following example.
+   as any other variable, as in the following example or as in this :filelink:`data.diagnostics <verification/global_ocean.cs32x15/input_ad/data.diagnostics>`.
    Note however, adjoint and forward diagnostic variables cannot be in the same list.
 That is, a single `fields(:,:)` list cannot contain both adjoint and forward variables.